Florida Criminal Sentencing Law

 Pre-Sentence Investigation (PSI)

-If a first time offender enters an open plea or is found guilty by a jury for a felony offense, a judge will postpone sentencing and order what is called a Pre-Sentence Investigation (PSI).
+If a first time offender enters an open plea or is found guilty at trial for a felony offense, a judge will postpone sentencing and order what is called a Pre-Sentence Investigation (PSI).
 The purposes of the PSI is for a Probation Officer to investigate your background and make an individualized sentencing recommendation to the judge.

 The PSI is a comprehensive background check conducted by a Florida Department of Corrections probation officer.
 The officer will question you, your family, friends, witnesses in the case, and your attorney in order to prepare the PSI.